Fact Sheet 16d:

-Data quality and completeness may be lacking in FBI files.
+Data quality and completeness.
 Inconsistencies and lack of uniformity in state criminal records repositories mean FBI files may not give a clear, complete picture of a criminal history.
-The FBI’s Triple I data file relies on input from state repositories, which in turn rely on input from county courts and law enforcement agencies.
+The FBI’s data file relies on input from state repositories, which in turn rely on input from county courts and law enforcement agencies.

 Offenses reported may vary widely from state to state.
 Information about the outcome of a case may also be missing from the FBI data files.
-The AG’s report noted that approximately one half of arrest records included in the Triple I data base are missing dispositions.
+Some arrest records included in the FBI database are missing dispositions.
 A reputable commercial vendor that regularly updates its criminal history databases may provide a more reliable source for disposition data.